Cycling

 Don’t forget to stop off with one of our Accueil Vélo scheme partners!
 Tourist offices, leisure facilities, bicycle hire/repair shops and accommodation service providers will provide you with a warm welcome and services tailored to you during your cycle road trip – not to mention cycle-friendly services and equipment (e.g.: repair kit, use of bicycle shelters...).
 This scheme makes it easy to identify participants – and all within less than 5 km of the Vélodyssée long-distance cycle route.

-From Brittany, running along the Atlantic seaboard as far as the French Basque coast, the Vélodyssée is one of France’s best-known long-distance cycle routes, especially for the variety of the landscapes through which it travels.
-Take to your saddles and set off for a cycle road trip that’s more than 1,200 km-long, with the ocean as your backdrop.
-In Charente-Maritime its route takes in Marans to Royan, a route some 150 km-long.
-As you go through the bassin de Marennes area, you can choose from 2 different stages on France’s longest cycle route:
+From Brittany, along the Atlantic coast, to the Basque coast, the Vélodyssée is one of France's best-known cycle routes, with its diversity of landscapes.
+Get on your bikes and set off on a 1200km cycle tour, with the ocean as a backdrop.
+In Charente-Maritime, the route stretches from Marans to Royan, along a 150km itinerary.
+Through the Marennes basin, you can choose between 2 stages on France's longest cycle route:

-These 2 routes will allow you to unearth the history and rich heritage of the bassin de Marennes: the citadel of Brouage, a member of the “Plus beaux villages de France” (‘most beautiful villages of France’) scheme; Marennes with its church tower which offers incredible views over the estuary and its oyster farms; the Moulin de Loges in St-Just-Luzac (one of the last tide mills in Europe); and lastly, Fort Louvois, a 17th century coastal fortification built on the orders of Monsieur de Louvois on a rock which is submerged at high-tide, located at the foot of the bridge to the île d'Oléron.
+Take advantage of these 2 routes to discover the history and rich heritage of the Marennes basin: The citadel of Brouage, part of the "Plus beaux villages de France" network, Marennes and its bell tower for a unique panorama of the oyster estuary, Le Moulin de Loges in St-Just-Luzac, one of Europe's last remaining tide mills, and last but not least, Fort Louvois, a 17th-century maritime fortification built under the orders of Louvois on a rock submerged at high tide at the foot of the Oléron Island bridge.